 Leschenault Peninsula Conservation Park is a paradise for bird watchers and nature lovers with 60 different species of birds living in the park.
 Enjoy a short scenic walk around the park to discover some of the wildlife and enjoy the picturesque surroundings.

-If you have time, it is well worth taking a one and a half hour walk or ride along the trail that leads you down to the estuary where dolphins can be spotted swimming through the still waters.
-Remember to bring along your binoculars and camera to capture the abundant wildlife living in this sanctuary.
+If you have time, it is well worth taking a 1.5 hour walk or ride along the trail that leads you down to the estuary where dolphins can be spotted swimming through the still waters.
+Remember to bring your camera!

 Take advantage of the beautiful surroundings and allow plenty of time to explore all it has to offer by camping at the park’s pleasant campsite.
 Rangers patrol the park daily to collect fees.

-Leshenault Peninsula Conservation Park is in Australind, a two hour drive south of Perth and 15 minutes north of Bunbury.
+Leshenault Peninsula Conservation Park is in Australind, a 2-hour drive south of Perth and 15-minutes north of Bunbury.